Delhi violence: NSA Ajit Doval says ‘democracy fails if police fail’

 The national security advisor, given the task of restoring law and order by Home Minister Amit Shah, had visited North East Delhi on February 26, three days after clashes broke out between the supporters of the controversial Citizenship Amendment Act and those opposing to it.
 He had spoken to residents and expressed confidence in law enforcement agencies.

 The Delhi Police have been accused of either inaction or complicity in some instances of violence, mostly in Muslim neighbourhoods.
-The Supreme Court had pulled up the police and said that lives would have been saved had they acted on time to stop BJP leaders from making inflammatory remarks.